-"If Americans wish to maintain a global presence and global influence, it is time our institutions of higher education think seriously and systematically about what they want to do with their international students."2
+"If Americans wish to maintain a global presence and global influence, it is time our institutions of higher education think seriously and systematically about what they want to do with their international students."
+1

-The persistent growth of international student enrollment at colleges and universities around the United States "confirms that U.S. higher education, known for the high quality and diversity of its institutions, continues to remain the academic destination of choice for students from all over the world."
-More than 723,000 foreign students studied at institutions of higher education in the United States in 2010/2011, up 4.7% from the previous academic year.
-Those modest gains, however, are eclipsed by the impressive 21.8% increase in the enrollment of students from China.
-Not only has the number of foreign students increased, but there is also a growing realization that the advent of a globalized world has forever changed the role and importance of international education.
-"Higher education is beginning to say that, without the international dimension, you just aren't educated," says Allan Goodman, president of the Institute of International Education.
-While enrollment of international students has occasionally fluctuated over the past several decades, one statistic has remained consistent - business remains the leading field of study for foreign students.
+Persistent growth in international student enrollment at colleges and universities around the United States "confirms that U.S. higher education, known for the high quality and diversity of its institutions, continues to remain the academic destination of choice for students from all over the world."2 More than 723,000 foreign students studied at institutions of higher learning in the United States in 2010/2011, up 4.7% from the previous academic year.3 Those modest gains, however, are eclipsed by the impressive 21.8% increase in the enrollment of students from China.4 As the number of foreign students increases there is a growing realization that the advent of a globalized world has forever changed the role and importance of international education.5 "Higher education is beginning to say that, without the international dimension, you just aren't educated," says Allan Goodman, president of the Institute of International Education.6 The majority of foreign students looking for an international experience select the United States as their education and the majority of them chose business as their field of study.7